Many people think of dehydration and freeze-drying as the same thing. Actually, they are not. They are very different from each other.

 Price

 Overall, dehydrated foods are cheaper than cold-dried foods.
-There are pros and cons to both freeze-dried and dehydrated foods, and if you are on a tight budget, dehydrated foods are clearly the better choice.
+There are pros and cons to both freeze-dried and dehydrated foods, and if you are on a tight budget, dehydrated foods are the better choice.